MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

     return cache[n]
 ```

 In each of the above examples, we can see the properties above very clearly.

 First, we know the answer for a trivial subset of inputs; for `fibonacci`, we know the answer for all inputs less than or equal to 1; for `climb_stairs`, we know the answer to all inputs less than or equal to 3.
 Coming to this conclusion requires little more than observation.
-It does not require much thought.Second, we express the solution in terms of itself; for `fibonacci`, this only requires observation of the mathematical defintion of the sequence of numbers; for `climbing_stairs`, it requires a bit of logical reflection.
+It does not require much thought.

+Second, we express the solution in terms of itself; for `fibonacci`, this only requires observation of the mathematical defintion of the sequence of numbers; for `climbing_stairs`, it requires a bit of logical reflection.
 To climb `n` stairs, we determine all unique permutations of 1 and 2 which sum to `n` by observing the answer will be the same as the subset of permutations of `n - 1` -- where every individual permutation has a `1 step` appended to it -- and of `n - 2` -- whever every individual permutation has a `2 step` appended to it.

+## Conclusion

 These two problems are in essence one.
 The only difference is that property (2) is given to us by the formal definition of the `fibonacci sequence` whereas in climbing stairs, we have to logically parse this property ourselves.

-## Conclusion

-The dynamic programming pattern has some beauty to it.
-We can admire the cleverness at play.
-Sometimes -- as is the case with the fibonacci sequence -- the dual properties of trivial inputs and recursive solutions are easy to percieve.
-Othertimes, they are less obvious -- as is the case with `climbing_stairs`.

 In Part II, we examine two variations of the [Coin Change](https://leetcode.com/problems/coin-change/description/) problem.
 This will serve as an introduction to the need for a more complex shape for our cache.